silversub/terraform/provider/internet-services-resources.md

 ### Import
 {: #cis-page-rule-import}

-The `ibm_cis_page_rule` resource can be imported using the ID.
-The ID is formed from the rule ID, the domain ID of the domain and the CRN concatentated using a `:` character.
+The `ibm_cis_page_rule` resource can be imported by using the ID.
+The ID is formed from the rule ID, the domain ID of the domain and the CRN concatenated by using a `:` character.

 The domain ID and CRN is located on the **Overview** page of the Internet Services instance under the **Domain** heading of the UI, or via the `ibmcloud cis` CLI.